8 Steps to Increase Traffic to Your Website: Part Two

 How far off the coveted first page of Google are you?
 Are you just bubbling under the top ten rankings or are you out by a country mile?

-If you’re not far off then you can focus on these keywords to try and get better rankings for them.
-If you’re way off then you’ve got a lot more work cut out for you.
+If you’re not far off, in “striking distance” of the top page, then you can focus on these keywords to try and get better rankings for them.
+If you’re way off, then you’ve got a lot more work cut out for you.

 If you are neither getting clicks nor even any impressions for your keywords then you really need to look at your plan immediately.

-So this is where your offline and online worlds meet and that you analyse your keywords in both spheres is absolutely vital.
-Because if you’re optimising for the wrong keywords then you’ll not get relevant traffic.
+This is where your offline and online worlds meet, and it’s now critical that you analyse your keywords in both spheres.
+Because, if you’re optimising for the wrong keywords then you’ll not get relevant traffic.
 Your bounce rates will be massive and the search engines will take this into account.
 Why would they show your results in the search pages if your visitors don’t like what they see when they get there?

 If you need help to analyse your keywords and conduct keyword research, let us know.
 Clever Marketing are a premier Hampshire digital agency with many years of deep keyword research experience and the results to show for it too.